rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 Links can either be highlighted as Twitter links or look the same as regular links, and there is a Rich Text Editor button you can use to click and easily add the links.

-You can see an example on the [Inline Tweet Sharer Plugin page](http://winwar.co.uk/plugins/inline-tweet-sharer/?utm_source=description&utm_medium=wordpressorgreadme&utm_campaign=inlinetweetsharer).
+You can see an example on the [Inline Tweet Sharer Plugin page](https://www.winwar.co.uk/plugins/inline-tweet-sharer/?utm_source=description&utm_medium=wordpressorgreadme&utm_campaign=inlinetweetsharer).

-For more information, please visit the [Inline Tweet Sharer Documentation page](http://winwar.co.uk/documentation/inline-tweet-sharer/?utm_source=description&utm_medium=wordpressorgreadme&utm_campaign=inlinetweetsharer).
+For more information, please visit the [Inline Tweet Sharer Documentation page](https://www.winwar.co.uk/documentation/inline-tweet-sharer/?utm_source=description&utm_medium=wordpressorgreadme&utm_campaign=inlinetweetsharer).

 == Inline Tweet Sharer Premium ==

-[https://www.winwar.co.uk/plugins/inline-tweet-sharer-premium/?utm_source=inline-tweet-sharer-premium&utm_medium=wordpressorgreadme&utm_campaign=inlinetweetsharer]Inline Tweet Sharer Premium is a plugin that will allow you to control and monitor your twitter messages from your blog.
+[Inline Tweet Sharer Premium](https://www.winwar.co.uk/plugins/inline-tweet-sharer-premium/?utm_source=inline-tweet-sharer-premium&utm_medium=wordpressorgreadme&utm_campaign=inlinetweetsharer) is a plugin that will allow you to control and monitor your twitter messages from your blog.
 Features include:-

 * Integration with Google Analytics - generate campaigns for your tweets and find out which ones are the most popular, or not.
 * Add a data-related Twitter Account - After people share your tweets, you can encourage followers to follow you!